 We currently have limited sales and marketing capabilities.
-If we are unable to establish effective sales and marketing capabilities or enter into agreements with third parties to market and sell our product candidates or other product candidates that may be approved, we may not be successful in commercializing our product candidates if and when approved, and we may be unable to generate any product revenue.
+If we are unable to establish effective sales and marketing capabilities or enter into agreements with third parties to market and sell our product candidates that may be approved, we may not be successful in commercializing our product candidates if and when approved, and we may be unable to generate any product revenue.